jbowman86/VBA_Challenge/README.md

         End If

-14.Write script that increases the tickerIndex if the next row's ticker doesn't match the previous row's ticker.
+14. Write script that increases the tickerIndex if the next row's ticker doesn't match the previous row's ticker.

         If Cells(i, 1).Value = tickers(tickerIndex) And Cells(i + 1, 1).Value <> tickers(tickerIndex) Then
                 tickerIndex = tickerIndex + 1